Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Critical point conditions

-For multi-critical solution, the criteria for the accretion flow to have three critical points is associated with the value of the entropy accretion rate ${\dot {\Xi}}$ (obtained from eq.~\eqref{eq13}), will be denoted by ${\dot {\Xi}}){i}$ hereafter, evaluated for the solution passing through the innermost saddle type critical point is greater than the value of ${\dot {\Xi}}$ evaluated for the solution passing through the outermost saddle type critical point, which will be denoted by ${\dot {\Xi}}_{o}$.
-The reverse situation, i.e., ${\dot {\Xi}}_{o}>{\dot {\Xi}}$, provides the stationary configuration for which accretion solution connecting the infinity with the event horizon can have one critical point (the innermost one).
+For multi-critical solutions, the criteria for the accretion flow to have three critical points is associated with the value of the entropy accretion rate ${\dot {\Xi}}_i$ evaluated for the solution passing through the innermost saddle type critical point, is greater than the value of ${\dot {\Xi}}_o$ evaluated for the solution passing through the outermost saddle type critical point.
+The reverse situation, i.e., ${\dot{\Xi}}_{o} > {\dot{\Xi}}_{i}$, provides the stationary configuration for which accretion solution connecting the infinity with the event horizon can have one critical point (the innermost one).
 For such a $M - r$ phase portrait, the accretion solution through the outermost critical point is a part of the homoclinic orbit which can not be connected with the solution passing through the innermost critical point, and hence the stationary accretion for such configuration is essentially monocritical even if one obtains three formal solution of the critical point determining algebraic expression.

 If ${\left[{\cal E},\lambda,\gamma,a\right]}_{mc} {\in}{\left[{\cal E},\lambda,\gamma,a\right]}$ represents the region of the four dimensional parameter space for which one obtains three critical points (`$mc$' stands for `multi-critical'), ${\left[{\cal E},\lambda,\gamma,a\right]}_{mca} {\in}{\left[{\cal E},\lambda,\gamma,a\right]}_{mc}$ denotes the region embedded in ${\left[{\cal E},\lambda,\gamma,a\right]}_{mc}$ for which stationary accretion solution can have three critical points -- `$mca$' being the acronym used for the phrase `multi-critical accretion'.
 Hence it is the ${\left[{\cal E},\lambda,\gamma,a\right]}_{mca}$ which we are interested in to identify the shocked multi-transonic flow.